SaraRands/sararands-site/kap.md

 Clients often say things like:

 - “I didn’t know that experience was still shaping me.”
 - “Before I felt stuck.
-Now I can see that I have choices.”
+Now I can feel that I have choices.”
 - “Suddenly I can feel compassion for myself.”
 - “This feels like sacred work.”